pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

   - `Categorical` ([GH-7217][7217], [GH-8074][8074]), `StringDtype` ([GH-8640][8640]), `ArrowDtype`
 - A significant (breaking) change in existing behavior.
 For example:
   - Copy/view changes ([GH-36195][36195])
-- Support of new python features with a wide impact on the project.
+- Support of new Python features with a wide impact on the project.
 For example:
   - Supporting typing within pandas vs. creation of `pandas-stubs` ([GH-43197][43197], [GH-45253][45253])
 - New required dependency.